mikeAdamss/platform/README.md

 Simple put `infrastructure as code + configuration == environment`.

 The setup in `./environment` provides this facility.

-Please see `./documentation/application-environments.md` for more details of what we're talking about when we say "application environment".
+See the included readme's for more details.

 ### Use Case 2: Single Instance Infrastructure